tytydraco/yessleep/out/Theres_something_in_the_corner_of_my_room.md

-Theres something in the corner of my room.

 Its 3am, I cant sleep.
 I dont think ill be able to until morning at this rate.

 I think its watching me, but its hard to tell.